tommyhg/public/README.md

 Each Subcategory is assigned its respective Function and Category.

+> [!NOTE]
-> *Discrepancies in subcategory numbers is a result of withdrawn/merged items by NIST.*
+> Discrepancies in subcategory numbers is a result of withdrawn/merged items by NIST.